-Through a cooperative program with Wilkes University, our students can take part in the Air Force Reserve Officer Training Corps (AFROTC).
-The program is located at Wilkes University with all AFROTC classes held on Thursday afternoons.
+Through a cooperative program with Wilkes University, King's College students can take part in the Air Force Reserve Officer Training Corps (AFROTC).
+The classes and labs are typically held at Wilkes University, Thursday afternoons.
 Students who participate in AFROTC do so without penalty to their full-time academic status.
 Free elective credits are awarded for AFROTC participation.
-There are no charges or fees for AFROTC classes or books.

 The AFROTC program permits students to earn commissions as officers in the Air Force while pursuing their bachelors or masters degree.
 Students should enroll in the AFROTC four-year program.
 Students with three years remaining until graduation may enroll concurrently in the freshman and sophomore Air and Space Studies courses and can complete the four-year program in three years.
 There is a two year program available on a case by case basis.
 Any interested student may call the detachment and query staff regarding additional programs available (1-800-945-5378 ext.
-4860) or visit AFROTC.com or det752.com.
+4860) or visit AFROTC. com or det752.com.